koalabears/koalabears.github.io/README.md

 The outcome of this blog is to become comfortable working with a wide range of web technologies and tools.

 ##How?
-We will be using a combination of the following:
+We will be using a combination of the following to accomplish the aims outlined above:

 * Internet & Web
 * Development environments